-Attend National & International Conferences (In-Person or Online)
+Attend National & International Markets (In-Person or Online)

-Remember that you don’t need to go to a conference that’s marketed toward your job type (e.g. Austin & screenwriting).
+Remember that you don’t always need to go to a market or festival that’s marketed toward your job type.
 Instead, choose an event that attracts people you’d like to have on your team.
 For example:

 - If you need “name” actors for your microbudget horror film, you might attend a horror festival with actor presentations & parties.